skymacfadyen/Staff-Design-Manager/README.md

-# PROJECT: Schuyler MacFadyen
+# Schuyler MacFadyen
-Everything you need to consider the project for the Staff Design Manager role at Github.
+Description: An application for the Staff Design Manager role at GitHub.

 ## Prerequisites